jatannoury/jatannoury/README.md

     <a href="https://www.linkedin.com/in/joseph-tannoury-4232b3245/" target="_blank">Linkedin</a>
 - ⚡ Fun fact: I love debugging🤓

-<h3 align="center">I assist businesses in building stunning websites from the inside out, ones that are well-designed, functional, and sprinkled with clean code.(Dear bug, I am going to hunt you and fix you 🤗 )  </h3>
+<h3 align="center">I assist businesses in building stunning websites from the inside out, ones that are well-designed, functional, and sprinkled with clean code.  </h3>
+<h4 align='center'>(Dear bug, I am going to hunt you and fix you 🤗 )</h4>

 ## **🧰 Tech Skills**<br>